To stay at home…use your home

 Pam’s parents needed renovations to their home that would make it more “age friendly” so they could maneuver through the home without injuring themselves.
 They’d been pretty much restricted to the first floor of their home because going up and down the stairs had become a real adventure.

 Let me explain

 A popular use for reverse mortgages often includes home renovations or upgrades to help the homeowner stay in their home for the long haul.
-Helping families remain in their home as they age is one of the primary goals of The New Reverse Mortgage program.
+Helping families use their home to stay at home is one of the primary goals of The New Reverse Mortgage program.

-Because many won’t qualify for traditional financing under today’s more stringent forward mortgage guidelines, a Reverse Mortgage is growing in popularity as the retirement solution for many seniors.
+Because many won’t qualify for traditional financing under today’s more stringent forward mortgage guidelines, The New Reverse Mortgage is growing in popularity as the retirement solution for many seniors.

 Related: Because everyone needs a Plan B

 The New Reverse Mortgage can you get the repairs you need

 After they all agreed The New Reverse Mortgage was the right solution for them, Pam and her parents met with a contractor who specialized in home improvements for the aging.
 They decided on grab bars throughout the home, low-pile carpeting to avoid tripping, changing the bathroom shower and entry way to be curbless and have no-slip tile.
 The stairlift chair now gives them access to their upstairs master bedroom .

 Home repairs and renovation rank second (behind paying off debt) when it comes to the uses of a Reverse Mortgage.
 It gives seniors the flexibility to age at home safely, if that’s their wish